entangledloops/semiprime-java/README.md

 #### [View Global Semiprime Factorization Server Status](https://semiprime.azurewebsites.net) ####

 Build from source if you want the very latest.
-Use the stable build above if you experience any issues.

 You do **not** need the server unless you are attempting to run a private distributed key factorization.
 The client is capable of running a local factorization as well as contribute to the current global factorization effort, so this may be enough for your own needs.